anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 1. **Initial Request**
    - A client sends a `MempoolWorkerMsgTransactionRequest` containing:
-     - `tx`: The transaction candidate to be ordered and executed
+     - `tx`: The transaction candidate to be ordered and executed.
-     - `resubmission`: Optional reference to a previous occurrence (currently unused)
+     - `resubmission`: Optional reference to a previous occurrence (currently unused).
-   - The transaction candidate includes its program code and access patterns (what it will read/write)
+   - The transaction candidate includes its program code and access patterns (what it will read/write).

 2. **Guard Phase** (`transactionRequestGuard`)
-   - Verifies message type is `MempoolWorkerMsgTransactionRequest`
+   - Verifies message type is `MempoolWorkerMsgTransactionRequest`.
-   - If validation fails, request is rejected
+   - If validation fails, request is rejected.
-   - On success, passes control to `transactionRequestActionLabel`
+   - On success, passes control to `transactionRequestActionLabel`.

 3. **Action Phase** (`transactionRequestAction`)
-   - Generates new fingerprint by incrementing gensym counter
+   - Generates new fingerprint by incrementing gensym counter.
    - Creates Executor configuration with:
-     - Timestamp set to new fingerprint
+     - Timestamp set to new fingerprint.
-     - Executable code from transaction
+     - Executable code from transaction.
-     - Access rights from transaction label
+     - Access rights from transaction label.
-     - References to worker and transaction issuer
+     - References to worker and transaction issuer.
    - Updates local state:
-     - Increments gensym counter
+     - Increments gensym counter.
-     - Adds transaction to transactions map
+     - Adds transaction to transactions map.
-     - Records executor ID to fingerprint mapping
+     - Records executor ID to fingerprint mapping.
    - Prepares lock requests for each affected shard by:
-     - Grouping keys by shard
+     - Grouping keys by shard.
-     - Creating appropriate lock request messages
+     - Creating appropriate lock request messages.

 4. **Response Generation**
    - **Messages sent**: